 Mailed domestic ballots postmarked by Nov 3 will be counted on Nov 6 beginning at 5PM until all are counted and tallied.
 Process is open to the public for observation.

-Overseas (UOCAVA) ballots including those postmarked by Nov 3 will be counted on Nov 13 beginning at 5PM until all are counted and tallied.
+Any Overseas (UOCAVA) ballots postmarked by Nov 3 and received after Election Day will be counted on Nov 13 beginning at 5PM until all are counted and tallied.
 Process is open to the public for observation.

 Executive Order relaxing the requirements of the Open Meeting Law during the state of emergency including the rules of remote participation is available HERE.